geekpnx/django_project_structure/README.md

 ## **STEP 3**

-- After, you go to your 'your_project_name' folder.
+- After, you need to go to  'your_project_name' folder.

 	- With the command: